aws/aws-app-mesh-examples/walkthroughs/howto-k8s-cross-cluster/README.md

 *MESH*

-AppMesh components will be deployed from one of the two clusters.
+App Mesh components will be deployed from one of the two clusters.
 It does not really matter where you deploy it from.
 It will have various components deployed .
 A virtual node per service and a Virtual Service which will have a router with routes tied (provider) to route traffic between red and blue equally.
 We will use a custom CRD, mesh controller and  mesh inject components that will handle the mesh creation using the standard kubectl.
 This will auto inject proxy sidecars on pod creation.

-*CLOUDMAP*
+*CLOUD MAP*

 As we create the mesh we will use service discovery attributes which will automatically create the DNS records in the namespace that we have pre-created.
 The front application in cluster one will leverage this DNS entry in Cloud Map to talk to the colorapp on the second cluster.